Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Non-Monotone Submodular Maximization

 The second and fourth equalities hold by linearity of expectation, the third and fifth equalities hold by the law of total expectation.
 Finally, the inequality follows from monotonicity of the conditional expectation and inequality \eqref{eq:value2}. \end{proof}

-Having established that $S$ has expected density comparable to our threshold $\tau$, we move on to showing that when \threshold\ terminates, either a large portion of the budget is used up in expectation, or we can bound the value of good candidates that are left outside the solution.
+The previous Lemma establishes that $S$ has expected density comparable to our threshold $\tau$.
+We move on to showing that when \threshold\ terminates, we can bound the value of good candidates still fitting inside the budget that are left outside the solution.